 HOW MUCH DOES THERAPY COST?

 Therapy is one of the biggest investments you will ever make for yourself.

 Currently I charge two different rates depending on the location of your session.

 - In-office or online sessions are charged at $125 for a 50-minute session.

 - In-home or Walk & Talk sessions are charged at $150 for a 50-minute session.

 If you require or request a longer session, the appropriate fee will be pro-rated for every 15 minutes over the standard 50-minute session.

 Clients can pay using any MAJOR CREDIT CARD, CASH, or CHECK made payable to: Kristina L. Smith

 DO YOU ACCEPT INSURANCE?

-I currently accept Anthem and Aetna insurance plans that can ONLY be used for In-Office sessions held at Center For New Directions in Laguna Hills.
-I do not accept insurance for Walk & Talk, Online, or In-Home sessions, or for sessions held at an office outside of CFND.
-I will provide you with what’s known as a “super bill” that you can submit to your insurance for possible reimbursement as an out of network provider for these types of sessions.
+If you are unable to use your insurance but have a PPO plan and would like to seek possible reimbursement for out-of-network services, I will provide you with what’s known as a “super bill” that you can submit to your insurance for possible reimbursement as an out of network provider.
 It is important to know that if you do choose to have insurance pay for counseling, they require your therapist to give you a mental health diagnosis which becomes part of your health record.
 Although I do not feel there is any shame to having a mental health diagnosis, it is up to you and how your medical records can be used in the future.